mkeathley2/family-mapping-app/README.md

 ## 🙏 Acknowledgments

 - Built with Flask and Leaflet.js
-- Geocoding powered by multiple services for reliability
+- Geocoding powered by OpenStreetMap's Nominatim service
 - Containerized with Docker for easy deployment
+- Standalone version created with PyInstaller

 ---